sahmed9833-ug/sofiaa/src/content/experience/rfa.md

 roles:
   - title: Senior Software Developer
     from: 2024-09-23
-    description: Work as part of a small, high-performing product team at a scale-up Reg/FinTech, developing a platform providing tools for KYC/KYB and real-time business data with credit ratings and growth scores generated in-house. <br><br>The platform’s cloud estate is hosted (mostly) in Azure, with app insights for monitoring/observability; Elasticsearch for speedy text searches; a central GraphQL API that is also available to customers; and Databricks serving as our data warehouse.
+    description: Work as part of a small product team at a fast-paced scale-up Reg/FinTech, developing a platform providing tools for KYC/KYB and real-time business data with credit ratings and growth scores generated in-house.<br><br>The platform’s estate is hosted (mostly) in Azure, with an event-driven micro-services architecture; app insights for monitoring/observability; Elasticsearch for speedy text searches; a central GraphQL API that is also available to customers; and Databricks serving as our data warehouse. <br><br>This is all exposed to users through a feature-rich, Vue.js + TypeScript SPA integrated with Mixpanel to help us gain valuable insights into how users interact with the platform.
     tech:
       - C#/.NET + Web API + Functions
       - GraphQL
       - Elasticsearch
       - SQL Server (on-prem + Azure MIs)
-      - TypeScript + Vue.js
+      - Vue.js + TypeScript
       - Pinia
       - Apollo Client
       - Tailwind CSS